 I recently received a question from a co-worker who has a "yes" problem.

 Can you bake 4 dozen cupcakes for a fundraiser tomorrow?
 Can I borrow your truck?
 Can you babysit my kids tonight?
 Can you come to the party?
 If you find yourself saying “yes” to questions like these and then regretting your answer, you are not alone.
 Declining an invite or request might feel rude or aggressive, however, it can be the most considerate thing you can do.
 Here's how to put "no" back in your vocabulary.

-Start with the positive, “I appreciate you thinking of me, but I don't think I can help."
+A - Appreciate the invitation or request before politely declining.
+For example, "I appreciate you thinking of me, but I don't think I can help."